SURAJ-457/simon-says-game/README.md

 # simon-says-game
-this is a simple game
+This is a simple game.